fredayff/Freda-Xu/index.md

 ## Awards

-2019 - 2020: Dean’s List Scholar in the Faculty of Arts & Science
+2019 - 2020: Dean’s List Scholar in the Faculty of Arts & Science at University of Toronto

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### The end

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/fredayff/mywebsite/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+“The road is life. ”  ― Jack Kerouac